immdipu/withAmpersand-docusaurus/docs/docs/defining-integrations/index.md

 The high-level keys of `amp.yaml` are the following:

 - **specVersion**: the version of the amp.yaml spec used, the current version is `1.0.0`
-  integrations: the list of integrations that your users can install
+  integrations: the list of integrations that your users can install.
 - **integrations**: the list of integrations that your users can install

 The high-level keys of an integration are:

 - **name**: the name of the integration, only alphanumeric characters and dashes are allowed.
-- **provider**: the API that this integration connects to.
+- **provider**: the API that this integration connects to
-  -each integration can include:
+- each integration can include:

 - [Read Actions](docs/read-actions)
 - [Write Actions](docs/write-actions)